SQLite Order By

 • The ASC keyword means ascending.

-• And the DESC keyword means descending.
+• The DESC keyword means descending.

 If you don’t specify the ASC or DESC keyword, SQLite sorts the result set using the ASC option.
-In other words, it sorts the result set in the ascending order by default.
+In other words, it sorts the result set in ascending order by default.

-In case you want to sort the result set by multiple columns, you use a comma (,) to separate two columns.
 The ORDER BY clause sorts rows using columns or expressions from left to right.
 In other words, the ORDER BY clause sorts the rows using the first column in the list.
 Then, it sorts the sorted rows using the second column, and so on.

-SQLite ORDER BY clause example
+SQLite ORDER BY clause examples

 Let’s take the tracks table in the sample database for the demonstration.